- Eligibility & Requirements for First-Year Students

 - Excellent academic performance in a challenging curriculum

 - Superior standardized test results (typically over a 1350 combined SAT Critical Reading and Math; over a 28 composite ACT; or 100 Internet-based TOEFL.)
-An impressive academic record, Honors Program essay, and résumé of accomplishments will be considered for students who elect not to submit test scores.

 - Commitment to community and service